The Best Demand Generation Team Structure to Nurture Leads

 CRO walks the prospect through your website in a contextually relevant manner.
 As a SaaS marketer, you’ll also want to stay on top of marketing metrics along the way.
-Identify where there’s room for improvement and continue to appropriately optimize call-to-actions, website design flow, and content to get someone to convert to a lead.
+Identify where there’s room for improvement and continue to optimize call-to-actions, website design flow, and content to convert those visitors into leads.

 Even after a lead has converted, delivering a continued engaging user experience is a key challenge for SaaS brands.
-From a remarkable onboarding experience to paying attention to customer feedback, your user experience will become the essence of your brand.
+From providing a great onboarding experience to acting on customer feedback, your user experience will become the essence of your brand.
 It will not only help you generate new leads but also sustain the demand for your software solution in the long run.

-A few tools to help you identify website or app optimization opportunities are:
+A few tools to help you identify a website or app optimization opportunities are:

-Despite search engine marketing (SEO) being such a stellar demand generation best practice, it can take a while before you start seeing results.
+Despite SEO being such a stellar demand generation best practice, it can take a while to see results.
 Meanwhile, leveraging current networks where you can reach your target audience can be a more instantaneous demand gen goldmine.

 You can do this through collaborating with like-minded SaaS brands on social platforms, blog posts, forums, podcasts, local meets, or PR opportunities.
-These also often come with an ancillary benefit of providing good SEO value, like backlinks.
-Links from high authority sites, in particular, can push you up the SERPs, helping you build your website’s authority, and bring in visitors.
+These also often come with the extra benefit of providing good SEO value, with increased backlinks, for example.
+Links from high-authority sites can particularly boost your position in the SERPs, steadily increasing your website’s authority.

-Find unique ways to collaborate with brands that have a similar ICP as yours.
-Present your collaboration in a way that feels natural and provides value to these people.
-Here you’re placing your brand as a thought leader, aligning with a similar one, and championing—not pushing—your product.
+It’s important to find original and unique ways to collaborate with brands that have a similar ICP as yours.
+Present your collaboration in a way that feels natural and provides real value.
+Here you’re positioning your brand as a thought leader, and championing—not pushing—your product.

-Demand generation campaigns are largely a team play where the sales and marketing teams coordinate to find the sweet spot between quality and quantity of leads.
+Demand generation campaigns are largely a team sport where the sales and marketing teams coordinate to find the sweet spot between the quality and quantity of leads.
 As a marketer, creating tailored content is your way of connecting your leads and the sales team.

 For prospects in the middle of the funnel, create case studies and white papers to give them an insight into how your solution aces all the competing solutions they will find in the market.